 Earth Justice is a professional group of lawyers that takes on important environmental cases free of charge.
 They represented the Standing Rock Sioux Tribe in their fight against the Dakota Access Pipeline, stopped a coal mine in an indigenous community in Alaska, and are fighting for clean air and water and to stop the use of toxic pesticides.

 Looking to specifically support your local environmental group?
 Some of our favorites out West are:

 The Sierra Nevada Alliance brings together 85 conservation-focused member groups to protect and restore natural resources while promoting sustainable communities.
 Volunteer and intern programs (in Truckee, CA) are also available to support them!

-As Utah’s only full-time, environmental non-profit organization, Southern Utah Wilderness Alliance, is currently fighting a detrimental initiative to sell away Utah’s public lands that is being considered in Congress.
-They are also fighting to protect the Bears Ears area and working to pass the Red Rock Wilderness Act.
+As Utah’s only full-time, environmental non-profit organization, Southern Utah Wilderness Alliance, fights detrimental initiatives to sell away Utah’s public lands that are being considered in Congress.
+They are also fighting to protect the Bears Ears and Grand Staircase Escalante areas and working to pass the Red Rock Wilderness Act.

-The California Wilderness Coalition is currently working on 5 campaigns to designate and expand conservation and protected lands.
+The California Wilderness Coalition is currently working on a variety of campaigns to designate and expand conservation and protected lands.
+Their goal is to protect existing and create new wilderness areas and wild and scenic rivers.
 Visit their “Action Center” to join the fight by signing petitions and emailing national leaders.